gjolleyrogers/gjolleyrogers.github.io/content/_index.md

    with a particular interests in
    > comparative  biology of behaviour  <br>
-   >  neuroanatomy of malacsotracan crustacea
+   > neuroanatomy of malacsotracan crustacea <br>
+   > biodiversity
+   > changes in insect abundances

 images:
   - images/yabby.png